 Singapore has only a short history of birdwatching (Wee, 2006).
 Introduced during the colonial era, the active birdwatchers were then mainly members of the Malayan Nature Society (Singapore Branch) that later morphed into the Nature Society (Singapore).
 The society then had a loose following of birdwatchers and it was only in 1984 that a formal Bird Group was constituted.
 The core leaders then were Clive Briffett, Christopher Hails and Sandra Sabapathy.
 Of these, only Chris was an ornithologist, being recruited by the government to attract birds back to the urban environment.

 This newly formed Bird Group initiated activities like annual bird race, water bird census and bird count to attract members.
 The committee also started the Singapore Avifauna to record bird sightings and updated the checklist of birds.
 It is heartening to note that all these activities have been faithfully carried out every single year until today.

 When Chris left for WWF a few years later, the birding community was led by recreational birders.
 And stress was naturally on recreational birding, with birdwatchers just looking at birds.

 This may at last be changing.
 Ding Li is now editor of Avifauna, a privately circulated newsletter put out by the Bird Group of the Nature Society (Singapore).
 Hopefully, this is his introduction to further involvement in the leadership of the Bird Group.
 Should this happen, there is an excellent chance that the local birdwatching scene would experience new, challenging and innovative activities.

-The image of Ding Li is taken from the NUS’s Conservation Ecology Lab website while that of him with the Himalayan Griffon is by Wang Luan Keng.
+(The image of Ding Li was taken from the NUS’s Conservation Ecology Lab website while that of him with the Himalayan Griffon is by Wang Luan Keng.)